homeport/dyff/README.md

 All orders of keys in hashes are preserved during processing and output to the terminal, most notably in the sub-commands to convert YAML to JSON and vice versa.

+## Command documentation

+See [command documentation](.docs/commands/dyff.md) for details about each command and its flags.

 ## Use cases and examples

 - Show differences between the live configuration of Kubernetes resources and what would be applied (`kubectl` version >= `v1.20.0`):